nigrosimone/ng-simple-state/README.md

 ### Step 3: Create your store

 This is an example for a counter store in a `src/app/counter-store.ts` file.
+Obviously, you can create every store you want with every complexity you need.

 1) Define yuor state interface: